 Table 6 shows an average calculated mean of 3.79, indicating that respondents generally agree to the recommendations for improving the implementation and adherence of biosafety protocols n the Federal Neuropsychiatric Hospital in Benin.

+Maybe helpful to consider exploring associations between the variables studied i.e. association between knowledge and practices, attitude and practices, knowledge and attitudes

 DISCUSSION